 Put your right hand on your quad or bring your elbow to your knee and press your left leg to the right.
 You should feel a twist in your body when you are performing the stretch correctly.

 3. Lunge With Spinal Twist

 This stretch helps open up your hips and improves mid-back mobility, which is a necessary part of ballet turns.

 Start with your feet together and take a big step forward with your left foot.
 Now your feet should be in a staggered stance.
 Bend your left knee as if you are lunging.
 Keep your right leg straight behind you.

 Your toes should point downward to the ground.
 You will feel a stretch in your right thigh.
 Now place your right hand on the floor beside you and twist your upper body to the left.
 Reach your left arm up toward the ceiling and stretch as if you are trying to touch the ceiling.

 Hold the stretch and then repeat on the other side.

 4. Triceps Stretch

 An area of deep stretching often overlooked by dancers is the arms.
-Most dancers focus on the legs but you will also need flexibility in the arms to complete many ballet positions.
+Most dancers focus on the legs but you will also need arm flexibility to complete many ballet positions.

 For a tricep stretch stand tall with your feet hip-width apart.
 Extend your arms up over your head.
 Bend your right elbow and reach your hand behind your head to touch the top middle of your back.

 You can gently pull your elbow toward your head yo get a deeper stretch.
 You should feel the stretch in your neck, shoulders, back, and triceps.
 When you are done holding the stretch repeat on the other side.